Updated: Nov 30, 2021

 We consider wool to be nature's best natural resource.
 If you have ever owned a wool suit or coat made from wool (it's probably still hanging in your closet, right?), then you know wool is made for longevity.
 Wool is an amazing fiber known for its durability, natural stain resistance, fire retardancy, cleanability, and air-filtering qualities.
 It is also people and planet friendly, which makes it our top choice for carpeting in homes today.

-Cons: Can be more expensive then other carpet fibers.
+Cons: Can be more expensive than other carpet fibers.

 Natural Fiber Carpet